JuliCarracedo/comic-app/APIDOCS.md

 - Body required: None

 This endpoint will return a message confirming the disliking of the comic if it was possible.

+### Check the count of likes in a comic
+- Endpoint: DELETE `/comics/:comic_id/likes`
+- Auth Token: Required
+- Body required: None

+This endpoint will return a message confirming the disliking of the comic if it was possible.